Emotional Support

 "The Book of Better: Life with Diabetes Can't Be Perfect.
 Make It Better" by Chuck Eichten

 Besides joining a coffee group or other support group for T1D, it's easy to become a part of this large and inclusive community.
 Check out our Events page for upcoming community events and be sure to subscribe to our newsletter for updates.
-You may also want to check the JDRF website or College Diabetes Network for tips on familiarizing yourself with the T1D community.
+You may also want to check the Breakthrough T1D website or The Diabetes Link (formerly the College Diabetes Network) for tips on familiarizing yourself with the T1D community.